Early Childhood Music

 When is the next session?

-Our next session starts on Saturday, June 26, and will be 5 weeks long.
-There will be no class on Saturday, July 3.
-Last class of the session will be on Saturday, July 31.
+Our next session starts on Saturday, September 11, and will be 9 weeks long.
+Last class of the session will be on Saturday, November 6.

 Where do classes take place?